GSK clips wings of UK's FTSE after warning

 “More specifically, Capita’s improved growth is also ... a function of recovering levels of spend in some of the areas that suffered through the downturn.”

-Volume on the stock was almost 2-1/2 times its full-day average for the past three months, compared with volume nearly 20 percent below the average for the FTSE 100 as a whole.
+Volume on the stock was already twice its full-day average for the past three months, compared with volume of half the average for the FTSE 100 as a whole.

 Some investors, however, were steering clear of large direction bets on the index due to political concerns, with the EU raising the prospect of restricting Russian access to European capital markets, defence and energy technology, and due to the conflict in Gaza.
 (Additional reporting by Atul Prakash; Editing by Alison Williams)